 I remember, young mums, I remember.

 I remember how tiring it was to have to do all the socks and all the shoes and all the jackets and all the seat beat buckling in.
-How most days you’d rather take the tick-tock loneliness of staying at home, rather than go though the whole leaving the house routine.
+How most days you’d rather take the tick-tock-tick-tock loneliness of staying at home, rather than go though the whole leaving-the-house routine.
 And the sensation of being ‘all touched out’ because you hadn’t spent more than a minute that day without a small person wrapped around you.

 Then my kids grew and, yes, their problems grew with them.
 I swapped worrying about their health and growth and development for worrying about their happiness, education and future.
 The old adage is true, you are only as happy as your least happy child.